mathematicalcoffee/simplecitr/Readme.md

 keys from a bib file.
 Ideally triggered by a keybinding.
 The idea is to save clicking/raising hands from the keyboard as much as possible.

-This is different to `citr` and both can be used together.
+This is different to [`citr`](https://github.com/crsh/citr) and both can be used together.
 The intended usage of `simplecitr` is to autocomplete a single reference from a key that you have already partly typed in, only showing a UI if absolutely necessary (if there is more than one match).
 If the UI is shown it is meant to be able to be operated with minimial clicking/extra keystrokes.

-`citr` is for adding multiple citations at once, has Zotero support, etc etc.
+`citr` is for adding multiple citations at once, has Zotero support, better search, etc etc.
-More clicking is generally required (or Tabbing, to get to the 'Done' button of the diagog).
+It does more, but more clicking is generally required (or Tabbing, to get to the 'Done' button of the diagog).
+It searches authors and titles and so on while `simplecitr` is really just for quick and dirty autocompletion of cite keys.

 (This package isn't officially affiliated with `citr` or anything, I was just looking for a citation autocomplete, found `citr`, and wanted a version of it that didn't need so much clicking/keyboarding).